chepurniak/todo-app-react/README.md

 ## Functionality

-**The app works on displays 1024px width or bigger!**
-The app is not mobile adaptive.
+The app is fixed and not mobile responsive.

 The application uses 8-color pallet and default to-do values, that stored in "DB".
 You can create/rename/delete the lists.
 You can add or delete tasks, also toggle them as un/completed.
 All changing would be stored on the server.